Realizability and admissibility under extension of p-adic and number fields: Preliminaries

-\begin{defn} \forget Let $\SC$ be the minimal class of finite groups satisfying the following properties: \begin{enumerate} \item $\{e\}\in \mathcal{SC}$, \item if $H \in \mathcal{SC}$ and $C$ a finite cyclic group, then every semidirect product $C \rtimes H \in \mathcal{SC}$. \end{enumerate} We call such groups \emph{semicyclic}. \forgotten A finite group is of class $\C$ if it is trivial, or, inductively, a split extension of a group in $\C$ by a cyclic one. \end{defn} All groups in $\C$ are solvable, but not necessarily nilpotent.
-Likewise there are nilpotent metacyclic groups that are not in $\C$.

-For any field $K$, let $G_K$ denote the absolute Galois group of $K$.
-The following is a corollary (to Theorems $6.4(b)$ and $2.5$ of \cite{Neu2}) that appears in \cite{Nef}: \begin{cor} Let $K$ be a number field.
-Then every group $G$ in $\C$ of odd order has the GN-property over $K$.
-Moreover, for any finite set $S$ of primes of $K$ the map is surjective.
-Here $\surj{\Hom({G}_{K},G)}$ denotes the set of surjective homomorphisms. \end{cor}

-A large set of examples comes from the following Theorem of Neukirch \cite[Corollary 2]{Neu}.
-Let $m(K)$ denote the number of roots of unity in a number field $K$. \begin{thm} \emph{(Neukirch, \cite{Neu})} Let $K$ be a number field and $G$ a group for which $\card{G}$ is prime to $m(K)$.
-Then $G$ has the GN-property over $M$.
-Moreover the map $\theta_G$ from Corollary \ref{section4- Corollary semicyclic has GN} is again an epimorphism for every finite set $S$ of primes of $K$. \end{thm}
+The Grunwald-Wang Theorem shows that except for special cases (see \cite{Wan}), abelian groups $A$ have the GN-property over $K$.
+A large set of examples comes from a Theorem of Neukirch \cite[Corollary 2]{Neu}.
+Let $m(K)$ denote the number of roots of unity in a number field $K$. \begin{thm}[{Neukirch, \cite{Neu}}] Let $K$ be a number field and $G$ a group for which $\card{G}$ is prime to $m(K)$.
+Then $G$ has the GN-property over $K$. \end{thm}

+Another important source of examples is having a generic extension (\cite[Theorem 5.9]{Sal3}): \begin{thm}[Saltman] If $G$ has a generic extension over a number field $K$ then $G$ has the GN-property over $K$.\end{thm}

+By \cite{Sal2}, if $\mu_p\subseteq K$ then any group of order $p^3$ which is not the cyclic group of order $8$ has a generic extension over $K$.
+In \cite{Sal1}, many groups are proved to have a generic extension over number fields, in particular, any abelian group that does not have an element of order $8$.
+In \cite{Sal1} it is also proved that the class of groups with a generic extension is closed under wreath products.
+In particular we have: \begin{cor}[Saltman] Let $q$ be an odd prime and let $K$ be a number field that contains the $q$-th roots of unity.
+Then any iterated wreath product of odd order cyclic groups and groups of order $q^3$ has the GN-property over $K$. \end{cor}

+For more examples see \cite{Nef}.
+Under the assumption of the GN-property one has the following characterization of wild admissibility: \begin{lem} Let $K$ be a number field and $G$ a $K$-admissible group that has the GN-property over $K$.
+Then $G$ is wildly $K$-admissible if and only if there is a prime $p_0\divides \card{G}$ for which $G(p_0)$ does not have a Liedahl presentation over $K$. \end{lem} \begin{proof} Assume $p_0$ is a prime for which $G(p_0)$ does not have a Liedahl presentation over $K$.
+Assume on the contrary there is a $K$-adequate $G$-extension $L/K$ such that for every $p\divides \card{G}$ there is a prime $v$ of $K$ that does not divide $p$, with $\Gal(L_v/K_v)\supseteq G(p)$.
+Then $G(p_0)$ has a Liedahl presentation over $L^{G(p_0)}$ and by \Rref{section0 - remark on down-inheritance of Lid cond} $G(p_0)$ has a Liedahl presentation over $K$, contradiction.